Getting Addictive Spending Behaviors Under Control

 My Dad used to call it “letting money burn a hole in your pocket.”
 Call it what you will, but it’s a serious problem for some people.
 If you regularly spend all the money you have, you’ll always be broke.

 There are two main strategies that Donna can use.
-First, she can severely limit the amount of cash and credit that she has available for spending.
+First, she can severely limit the amount of cash and credit she has available for spending.
 Second, she can change the way that she relates to money.

 Donna has already seen what credit cards can do.
 (See The Subtle Psychology of Credit Cards and Overspending.)
 They’re meant to be convenient to use.
-And, that’s the problem.
+And that’s the problem.
 It’s easy to keep charging until she reaches her credit limit.
 Leave them at home unless they’re needed for a planned purchase.

 We respect your privacy.
 Unsubscribe at any time.